Aditya08pandey/AI-transcriber/README.md

 ### Environment Variables

 **Variables not loading:**
-1. Make sure the file is named exactly `.env.local`
+1. Make sure the file is named exactly `.env`
 2. Check that it's in the project root directory
 3. Restart your development server
 4. Verify no spaces around the `=` sign